maguirre1/deepLAI/model/README.md

 ### Segnet

-Our first model is based on the [Segnet](https://github.com/imlab-uiip/keras-segnet) architecture.
+Our model is based on the [Segnet](https://github.com/imlab-uiip/keras-segnet) architecture.
 For more details, see the [project site](http://mi.eng.cam.ac.uk/projects/segnet/).
 Relevant hyperparameters for the network include

  - Input shape: (required) A tuple describing the (number of variants, number of alleles) input to the model.
  - N classes: (required) An integer giving the number of label classes (ancestries) to output.